 - Don’t pack cash, jewelry, electronics or fragile items in your checked suitcases

 Most domestic airlines have exclusions to their liability in their terms and conditions.
+(See: If you take $158,000 of jewelry on a flight and it goes missing, who pays?).
 If you pack high-value items in your checked luggage most airlines will automatically reject that part of your claim.
 Internationally, this may not be the case, but the limitations of the Montreal Convention still prevail.
 So it’s never wise to pack anything of great value in your checked luggage.

 - Ask your homeowner’s insurance company about coverage